-A great example of a Grade II listed Victorian Park, Locke Park is in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.
+A great example of a Victorian Park, Locke Park is Grade II listed in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.

-The North Lodge at the entrance to Locke Park was built at this time by John Moxon, stonemason and architect of Barnsley.
+The North Lodge at the entrance to Locke Park was built in sandstone by John Moxon, stonemason and architect of Barnsley.

 Extending the park in Victorian times

 In 1874, Phoebe Locke’s sister, Sarah McCreery, donated a further 21 acres (about 8.5 hectares) of land, in memory of her sister, who had died in 1866.
 This doubled the area of the park.